 Other projects have ranged from international exchanges to local residencies; from one-off conferences to monthly literary salons; and from literary heritage promotions to community funds.
 The Trust collaborated with partners to publish the first Scots and Gaelic graphic novels and through our reading campaigns, have given away over 93,000 free books through schools and community programmes.

-Through our creation of the City of Literature designation we are now the founder in a network of over 246 creative cities.
-We have directly assisted sixteen cities to become a UNESCO City of Literature and we use the designation to promote Edinburgh internationally as a city of outstanding literary excellence to encourage tourism and creative collaboration.
-Through our UNESCO Cities of Literature network, arts organisations and literature professionals gain from international opportunities for professional development and collaboration.
+Through our creation of the City of Literature designation we are now the founder in a network of 53 Cities of Literature.
+We have directly assisted sixteen in becoming so and we use the designation to promote Edinburgh internationally as a city of outstanding literary excellence to encourage tourism and creative collaboration.
+Through our UNESCO network, arts organisations and literature professionals gain from international opportunities for professional development and collaboration.

 To Write Home About

-The Literary Salon provides a vital hub and contact point, helping stimulate new work, initiatives and collaborations and improving people’s access to the city’s literary community: since 2015 it has inspired seven more Salons in cities across the UK.
+Edinburgh City of Literature's Literary Salon offered a vital hub and contact point, helping stimulate new work, initiatives and collaborations whilst improving people’s access to the city’s literary community: since 2015 it inspired seven more Salons in cities across the UK.

 2023 sees us begin the delivery of our 2023-2028 business plan and will be an important period of growth and development for the Trust.
-Our Literature House project is moving into its next phase, we are widening our community engagement work through a new citywide project and we will work with UNESCO to appoint more cities to our Cities of Literature network, whilst we also continue to give key focus to the international scope for professionals and creatives through the network.
+We will continue to work with UNESCO to appoint more cities to our Cities of Literature network, whilst we also continue to give key focus to the international scope for professionals and creatives through the network.